jhanstra/snipster/README.md

 ## support
 snipster currently supports [vscode](https://code.visualstudio.com/), [atom](https://atom.io/), and [sublime](https://www.sublimetext.com/) on mac only. support for windows and more editors should be coming soon - suggestions and contributions welcome.

+all language scopes that text editors support are theoretically supported, but please submit issues if any are not working.

+## disclaimer
+snipster is not at 1.0 level yet. it has been tested only on the creator's [machine](http://i.memecaptain.com/gend_images/fAu8Pg.png) so far. if you have snippets already in your text editors, it is recommended to back them up before running snipster, just in case. however, snipster also does this backing up and transferring, so if all goes well you shouldn't need to worry about anything. if anything does go wrong for you, please [submit an issue!](https://github.com/jhanstra/snipster/issues/new) :)

 <!--## benefits
 - **write once.** write your snippet once, publish to all of your text editors
 - **easy to write.** just write the snippet, don't write a JSON object